How does the average person make important career choices?

-As career development theory writer Dr. Mark Savickas says:
+As career expert Dr. Mark Savickas states:

-….. the empirical tradition of rational career counseling does not encompass complex human qualities such as Spirit, consciousness, and purpose.Dr.
+….. the empirical tradition of rational career counseling does not encompass complex human qualities such as spirit, consciousness, and purpose.Dr.
 Mark Savickas

 Science examines parts; personal stories examine the whole”

-High Number of People Believe They Have a Call
+Many People Believe They Have a Call

 28% indicated that they were, in fact, searching for a calling.

-With the vast majority of the world’s population believing in God as a Creator, I wonder if career counselors are doing an injustice to their clients if they are not raising the possibility of a calling with their clients as a valid way of choosing careers.
+With the vast majority of the world’s population believing in God as their Creator, I wonder if career counselors are doing an injustice to their clients if they are not raising the possibility of a calling with their clients as a valid way of choosing careers.
 Or at least providing an environment that fosters such an issue being raised.